-Top BSc Program in Natural Sciences in Canada 2017
+Top BSc Degrees in Natural Sciences in Canada 2017

 Nature and behaviour of elements, compounds and chemical reactions; analytical, computational, inorganic, organic, physical and theoretical chemistry; metabolism, nutritional and regulatory chemistry, enzymes, nucleic acids, biophysics and molecular genetics (biochemistry); synthesis of new compounds or materials; detection and measurement of chemicals; quality control; environmental protection; health and safety practices; scientific research methodology and data analysis. [+]

 At the University of Windsor, you can pursue programs in mathematics, statistics, actuarial science, math and computer science or combine math study with other disciplines such as physics, chemistry, economics, music and English. [+]

 If you have a natural curiosity and concern about such issues as climate change, pollution, biodiversity, and sustainability, Environmental Science offers you exciting career opportunities.
 It applies scientific tools from such disciplines as biology, chemistry, physics, geology, and geography, and allows the integration and application of these to field and laboratory studies. [+]